Victoria Harbour Medical Centre is an approved COVID-19 general practice vaccination clinic.

 *** Book an appointment with one of our GPs to discuss your medical condition eligibility.
 This is a Bulk Billed service under Medicare.
 Eligible medical conditions may include heart disease, severe respiratory conditions, diabetes, neurological conditions, immunocompromising conditions, kidney/renal disease or blood/haematological disorders.

-We are currently conducting dedicated COVID-19 vaccination clinics every Tuesday morning and Thursday afternoon.
+We are currently conducting dedicated COVID-19 vaccination clinics every Tuesday and Thursday.
 This will operate on an appointment system and is based on stock availability.

 Our COVID-19 vaccination clinic is available only to eligible people who hold a Medicare card.
 This service is Bulk Billed.